darwinia-network/docs/docs/msgport/tutorial/remix-demo.md

 ### The TestReceiver Contract

 For ease of understanding, we'll be working with an existing contract on the Sepolia network named **`TestReceive`**.
-You can find the contract details at **[Sepolia Etherscan](https://sepolia.etherscan.io/address/0xb115b479ef7cbaeae5a69aae93adb0287adaa32c#code)**.
+You can find the contract details at [Sepolia Etherscan](https://sepolia.etherscan.io/address/0xb115b479ef7cbaeae5a69aae93adb0287adaa32c#code).
 The contract has a straightforward design; it includes a variable named **`sum`** and offers a method to increment its value.

 ```solidity linenums="1" title="TestReceiver.sol"